kimballj/cst236/Lab5.rst

 #.
 What was the hardest part of this lab?
 #.
 What is the difference between performance testing and performance measurement?
 #.
 What new bugs did you encounter with the new code?
 #.
+Did you mock anything to speed up performance testing?
+Do you see any issues with this?
+#.
 Generate at least 5 performance measurement value sets and graphs (these sets must be worthwhile)
 #.
-How long did this graph take to accomplish?
+How long did this lab take to accomplish?